 If you think ripping a book apart is blasphemy, you’re not going to want to read any farther.

-But if you’re perfectly happy with repurposing old books, this post is for you.
+But if you’re perfectly happy with repurposing old books, this book page wreath tutorial is for you.

 I’ve been eyeing these great book page wreaths for a while now, and finally got around to making my own last weekend.

 All you need is a book (or several, if you’re using skinny paperbacks), a stapler, a foam board or wreath, and a glue gun.

 I used my old Norton Anthology from high school.
 It’s been sitting in our Book Box of Guilt—those perfectly good books that we don’t want and nobody else does either—so it was a good candidate for ripping to pieces.
 (I was afraid it wouldn’t work because the pages are whisper-thin, but it was fine.
 Just in case you, too have been hanging on to your old schoolbooks out of guilt.)

 I used this tutorial as a starting point, but didn’t exactly follow it.